squaremo/rabbit.js/README.md

 Lastly, note that a socket may be connected more than once, by calling `socket.connect(x)` with different `x`s.
-What this entails depends on the socket type.
-We'll talk about that next.
+What this entails depends on the socket type (see below), but messages to and from different `connect()`ions are not distinguished.
+For example

+    var sub2 = context.socket('SUB');
+    sub2.connect('system');
+    sub2.connect('notifications');

+Here, the socket `sub2` will receive all messages published to `'system'` and all those published to `'notifications'` as well, but it is not possible to discriminate between the sources.

 ### Socket types

 The socket types, passed as an argument to `Context#socket`, determine whether the socket is readable and writable, and what happens to messages written to it.
-Socket types (but not sockets themselves) should be used in the pairs described below.
+Socket types (but not necessarily sockets themselves) should be used in the pairs described below.

 To make the descriptions a bit easier, we'll say if `connect(x)` is called on a socket for some `x`, the socket has a